Partnering to Eliminate HIV/AIDS

 To expand on our success and have a greater impact in the community, Chevron joined UNAIDS, the United States President's Emergency Plan for AIDS Relief (PEPFAR) and other leading world groups in pledging $20 million to eliminate new HIV infections among children by 2015 and help keep mothers alive.
-In 2012, we launched new partnerships with Pact and the Business Leadership Council for a Generation Born HIV Free (BLC).
+In 2012, we launched new partnerships with Pact and Born Free Africa.
 Working together, we can help strengthen Nigeria’s efforts to prevent mother-to-child transmission of HIV.

 - Health facilities providing PMTCT services have increased 109 percent.